 ARTICLE XI - Executive Board.
 The Executive Board shall have the power to judiciously manage all interests of the Chapter.
 The Executive Board shall adopt rules and regulations and approve any and all business pertaining to the organization and operation of the Chapter not otherwise provided for by the Constitution and Bylaws.
 A majority of the Executive Board shall constitute a quorum.
 The quorum may legally enact the business of the Chapter.

 ARTICLE XII - Standing Committees.
 Standing Committees shall be as defined below.
-Each shall have a minimum of three members.
-The responsibilities of each standing committee shall be as defined below and as may be requested by the President from time to time.
-With the exception of the nominating committee, each committee, at its first meeting, shall select a committee member to chair the committee.
+Each shall have a minimum of three members and additional members can be appointed by the President at any time.
+The responsibilities of each standing committee shall be as defined below and as may be requested by the Executive Director from time to time.
+With the exception of the executive board nominating committee, each committee, at its first meeting, shall select a committee member to chair the committee.
 Each committee nominates a Chair and submits that nominee to the President.
 The President then confirms (or denies) the appointment.
+Ad-hoc committees may be created at the direction of the President and Executive Director to advance the work of the Executive Board.

 1. Executive Board Nominating Committee.
 The Past-President shall serve as the chair of the nominating committee.
 Two other members shall include the President-Elect and the Regional Chapters Committee Representative.
 The nominating committee shall solicit candidates for office and obtain the Executive Board’s approval of potential candidates.

 2. Finance Committee.
-The finance committee shall consist of the Treasurer, the Regional Chapters Committee Representative, and the Past-President.
+The finance committee shall consist of the Treasurer, Regional Chapters Committee Representative, and the Past-President.
 The committee shall develop a proposed annual budget, make financial reports, and oversee the duties of the treasurer.
 One member of the finance committee shall serve on the Chapter annual meeting committee.
+The finance committee shall provide semi-annual and annual financial updates to the Executive Director.

 3. Chapter Annual Meeting Committee.
 The annual meeting committee shall include as members the President, Member-at-Large: Clinical, Member-at-Large: Fitness, Member-at-Large: Research, the Regional Student Representative, and the Chapter annual meeting Director(s).
 The committee shall facilitate planning, preparations, and management of the annual chapter meetings.

-4.5.
-Abstracts Committee.
-The abstracts committee shall oversee and coordinate the abstract submission and abstract evaluation process for the Annual Meeting.
-The abstracts committee shall consist of the Past-President, the President-Elect, the Member-at-Large for Research as standing members, and any Chapter member selected by the standing members.
+4. Abstracts Committee.
+The abstracts committee shall oversee and coordinate the abstract submission and abstract evaluation process for the annual meeting.
+The abstracts committee shall consist of the Past-President, the President-Elect, the Member-at-Large for Research.

 ARTICLE XIII - Expulsion of members.
 A member may be expelled for conduct, which is, in the opinion of the Executive Board, derogatory to the dignity of or inconsistent with the purposes of the Chapter.
 Expulsion may be ordered by an affirmative 2/3 vote of the members of the Executive Board.
 A vote to expel shall occur only after the member has been informed of the charges against him/her and has been given an opportunity to refute such charges and defend himself/herself before the Executive Board.
 Executive Board Members can also be expelled if they repeatedly fail to meet the obligations of their position.

 ARTICLE XIV – Amendments or changes.
+Amendments or changes to the bylaws may be initiated by any member in good standing and presented to the executive board.
+If approved by a quorum of the executive board the proposal shall be sent to the Chapter membership no less than two weeks prior to the Chapter annual meeting.

-Amendments or changes to the bylaws may be initiated by a proposal signed by at least five members in good standing.
-The proposal shall be presented to the membership at the Chapter annual meeting and shall require a two-thirds affirmative vote by the members present for its ratification.
+The proposal shall be presented to the membership at the Chapter annual meeting and shall require a two-thirds affirmative vote by the members present at the business meeting for its ratification.